awslabs/cdk-serverless-clamscan/API.md

 The construct creates a Lambda function with EFS integration to support larger files.
 A VPC with isolated subnets, a S3 Gateway endpoint will also be created.

-Additionally creates an hourly job to download the latest ClamAV definition files to the Virus Definitions S3 Bucket by utilizing an EventBridge rule and a Lambda function and publishes CloudWatch Metrics to the 'serverless-clamscan' namespace.
+Additionally creates an twice-daily job to download the latest ClamAV definition files to the Virus Definitions S3 Bucket by utilizing an EventBridge rule and a Lambda function and publishes CloudWatch Metrics to the 'serverless-clamscan' namespace.